UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^
-The string contained nonSort will be prepended to the <title>.
+The string contained within the nonSort element will be prepended to the title value.

 `Example record from volvoices:2890 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:2890/datastream/MODS/>`_